microsoft/InnerEye-CreateDataset/commandline_args.md

 This is helpful to remove auto-generated structures that would otherwise be included in the dataset, and bloat its size.

 Example: `--dropNamesContaining planning` will drop all structures containing the string `planning`.

+## `--renameIndex` and `--priorityIndex`: Support for built-in complex renaming

+The dataset creation tool has been used to create datasets for segmenting Head and Neck tumors, where we saw a huge variability in structure names.
+This made it almost impossible to specify everything on the command line.
+The `--renameIndex` switch allows to specify a built-in set of renaming rules.

+These rules are specified in [CommandlineCreateDatasetRecipes.cs](https://github.com/microsoft/InnerEye-CreateDataset/blob/main/Source/projects/InnerEye.CreateDataset.Core/Commandline/CommandlineCreateDatasetRecipes.cs), in the variable `PrespecifiedNameMappings`.

+Example: `--renameIndex 0` will apply the first set of renaming rules.

+Similarly, the `--priorityIndex` switch allows to specify a built-in set of structure priorities, that are defined in the variable `PrespecifiedGroundTruthDescendingPriorities` in [CommandlineCreateDatasetRecipes.cs](https://github.com/microsoft/InnerEye-CreateDataset/blob/main/Source/projects/InnerEye.CreateDataset.Core/Commandline/CommandlineCreateDatasetRecipes.cs)

+Example: `--priorityIndex 0` will apply the first set of structure priorities.

+You can add your own renaming rules and structure priorities to the code, recompile the tool, and then use them with the `--renameIndex` and `--priorityIndex` switches.